DEVT 2101 - Community, Gender and Critical Development

 North Terrace Campus - Semester 1 - 2016

 General Course Information

-Course Code DEVT 2101 Course Community, Gender and Critical Development Coordinating Unit Anthropology and Development Studies Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Prerequisites 12 units of Level I Humanities/Social Sciences courses Incompatible DEVT 2001 or DEVT 3001 & ANTH 2021 or ANTH 3021 Course Description This course critically explores some of the ways in which community and gender influence and are transformed by contemporary development policies, processes and programs.
+Course Code DEVT 2101 Course Community, Gender and Critical Development Coordinating Unit Anthropology and Development Studies Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites At least 12 units of level 1 undergraduate study Incompatible DEVT 2001 or DEVT 3001 & ANTH 2021 or ANTH 3021 Course Description This course critically explores some of the ways in which community and gender influence and are transformed by contemporary development policies, processes and programs.
 Students will evaluate key concepts and frameworks in terms of the anthropology of development and critique international development and planned culture change from modernist, gender-based and poststructuralist perspectives.

 The course takes an actor-oriented perspective, grounding applied practices in macro-economic, historical and socio-political contexts of local people's development experiences.
 It privileges the ways in which development beneficiaries perceive, understand and feel about the imposition of development and culture change and to what extent they can gain knowledge and/or power over this process through the analysis of several community-based case studies.
 The course also looks at some of the knowledge, skills and attitudes that are needed to seek practical solutions in these settings, exploring various participatory field methods concerned with generating shared information, ensuring community empowerment and participation and in eliciting community/ local views.

 Course Coordinator: Dr Alison Dundon

 The full timetable of all activities for this course can be accessed from Course Planner.

 1. Secure and accurate understanding of the nature and theories of development at the community and/or grassroots level as well as the main critiques of development from a gender-based perspective.